-Last week’s Monkhouse Law blog post focused on employer rights in terms of electronic privacy.
-This week we are looking at a slightly less common but still prevalent issue: faking sick to get time off work, and in particular, whether an employer has the right to “call out” an employee for faking a reported illness.
+In this post, we are looking at a prevalent issue: faking sick to get time off work, and in particular, whether an employer has the right to “call out” an employee for faking a reported illness.

 Can Your Employer Investigate the Legitimacy of your Leave?

 The general rule is that your employer can require proof of your illness in the form of a doctor’s note.
 But how far is too far?
 Many companies will use alternative measures (i.e private investigator) to survey the individual to ensure the leave is legitimate (typically used in longer leaves i.e disability)

 Telus Communications Inc. v.
 Telecom Workers’ Union A.J.
 No.681

 The problem with employer scrutiny of “sick” employees is that it effectively opens a can of worms in terms of what is considered proof that the reason for the time off is illegitimate.
 For example, if an employee does call in sick, can they be penalized for leaving their home should they feel better?

 This question was answered in the case of Telus Communications, where Jarrod Underwood, a technician at Telus, wasn’t feeling well and called in sick.
 Several hours after calling in sick, Underwood headed to the local ballpark to play slo-pitch.
 His Supervisor at the time also happened to be at the ballpark and recognized Underwood.
 The Supervisor reported this incident to management.
 Telus conducted an investigation and subsequently terminated Underwood on the grounds that he had “irreparably destroyed Telus’ trust in him as an employee.”
 Telus cited Underwood’s lies in the investigation process as well as his previous suspension (Underwood had been suspended in 2008 for drinking beer in a company vehicle at the end of his shift) as what led to the destruction of this trust.